 c.
 Transportation — Employer-Owned Vehicle.

 (1) Employees must possess a valid Ohio operator’s license to drive an Employer-owned vehicle or personal vehicle on Employer business.
-When traveling by automobile on Employer business, employees are to use a Employer vehicle.
+When traveling by automobile on Employer business, employees are to use an Employer vehicle.
 If no vehicle is available the employee should contact a supervisor to secure a vehicle.
 Only if no Employer vehicle is provided by the Employer is the use of a personal vehicle permitted.

 (2) Employees approved to use Employer-owned vehicles for Employer business related travel shall operate such vehicle in full compliance with PPM Section 6.02, Use of Vehicles on Employer Business.